  Face-to-Face Forms of Contact: Faculty are encouraged to utilize the face-to-face forms of contact mentioned in Title 5, Section 55211 (e.g., group or individual meetings, orientation and review sessions, supplemental seminar or study sessions, field trips, and library workshops), but to keep in mind that in the case of fully online classes it will not be possible for all students to attend such activities.
 Alternate online activities, such as those mentioned in the sections above, that entail instructor-student contact should be made available for such students.

+Addendum to Course Outline: An addendum to the official course outline of record shall be made if any portion of the instruction of a new or existing course is provided through distance education.
+The addendum must be approved according to the District’s curriculum approval procedures.
+The addendum must address the following:

+How course outcomes will be achieved in a distance education mode;

+How the portion of instruction delivered via distance education provides regular and effective contact between instructors and students; and

+How the portion of instruction delivered via distance education meets the requirements of the Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act of 1973.

 IV.
 DURATION OF APPROVAL